-E-portfolio: scored by faculty using a rubric Individual course assessments (projects, tests, papers, etc.) Pre-post assessment in cohort anchors (first course and final course) On-site supervisor feedback
+E-portfolio: scored by faculty using a rubric Individual course assessments (projects, tests, papers, etc.) Pre-post assessment in cohort anchors (first course and final course) On-site supervisor feedback 19.
+The National Association of Colleges and Employers (NACE) provides the list of career ready competencies included in the table below.
+How do the student learning outcomes for the proposed program align with these career competencies?
+You may also list your institution's alternate career-based competencies if applicable.

 Career Ready Competencies (NACE) Student Learning Outcomes Critical Thinking/Problem Solving Apply theory and research-based knowledge from nursing, the arts, humanities, and other sciences, while demonstrating clinical judgment aligned with the nursing process informed by knowledge base across different practice care settings.
 Demonstrate the ability to access and critically evaluate evidence-based research and integrate best evidence into nursing practices with different patient populations in different practice settings.
 Oral/Written Communications 2.
 Engage with the individual in establishing a caring relationship, communicate effectively with individuals, integrate assessment skills in practice, diagnose actual or potential health problems and needs, develop a plan of care, demonstrate accountability for care delivery, evaluate outcomes of care, promote self-care management, and provide care coordination.
 Teamwork/ Collaboration 6.
 Apply knowledge of team dynamics, nursing, and other healthcare professions to foster an interdisciplinary climate of mutual learning, respect, and shared values that facilitate a partnership approach to quality care delivery for a diverse patient population.
 Digital Technology 8.
 Effectively use information and communication technologies to gather data, document care and communications among providers and patients, at all system levels, in accordance with ethical, legal, professional, and regulatory standards and workplace policies in the delivery of care.
 Leadership 10.
-Demonstrate a commitment to personal health and well-being, and a spirit of inquiry that fosters flexibility and professional maturity, and leadership behaviors in all professional settings.
+Demonstrate a commitment to personal health and well- being, and a spirit of inquiry that fosters flexibility and professional maturity, and leadership behaviors in all professional settings.
 Professionalism/ Work Ethic 9.
 Demonstrate professional and ethical behaviors that are articulated in the ANA Code of Ethics.
 Career Management 5.
 Apply quality improvement principles in care delivery to promote patient safety and contribute to a culture of provider and work environment safety.
-Equity and Global/Intercultural Fluency Other (list others) 3.
-Manage population health, engage in effective partnerships, consider the socioeconomic impact of the delivery of healthcare, advance equitable population health policy, demonstrate advocacy strategies, advance preparedness to protect population health during disasters and public health emergencies 7.
-Describe organizational principles as they relate to equitable healthcare delivery across the lifespan of diverse populations and different healthcare and describe the relationship between the organization, external systems, and payers.
+Equity and Global/Intercultural Fluency Manage population health, engage in effective partnerships, consider the socioeconomic impact of the delivery of healthcare, advance equitable population health policy, demonstrate advocacy strategies, advance preparedness to protect population health during disasters and public health emergencies Describe organizational principles as they relate to equitable healthcare delivery across the lifespan of diverse populations and different healthcare and describe the relationship between the organization, external systems, and payers.
+Other (list others)